 Our business strategy games

-The games have been defined around a 3-layer view of corporate IT; business, service and infrastructure.
+They been defined around a 3-layer view of corporate IT; business, service and infrastructure.

 The depth of the games along with their level of detail and intricacy make for a highly immersive experience with many levels for the gamer or student to explore.